KaushlendraSingh39/Rest-Assured-Assignent/README.md

 5. Java 1.8+ installed - It can run it on JDK 11 as well
 6. Maven Installed - version - 3.6.3
 7. Intellij ide -
-  a.
-Install with Cucumber and Gherkin plugins
+  i.
+Install with Cucumber and Gherkin plugins ii.
-  b.
 Lombok plugin - version - 1.18.20 : This plugin is mainly being used to reduce Java verbosity and covering boilerplate stuff under the hood

 # Tests -
 The project has 31 scenarios that that can be located within the feature file: